 As a SMSF trustee, you will need to ensure that your super fund complies with the new rules, and that you have systems in place to monitor whether all, or some, of the new rules apply to your SMSF.

 This article outlines the main changes to the SMSF rules including:

-- SMSF changes that took effect before July 2013 (including some that were supposed to take effect but are not yet in place)
+- SMSF changes that took effect before July 2013

 - Other related SMSF changes